hpcleuven/jupyterhub-doc/getting_started.md

 username and password.

-## Starting a server
+## Starting a Jupyter Notebook App

-After logging in, you will be able to launch your 'server' by selecting a job profile and a compute project.
+After logging in, you will be able to launching a Jupyter Notebook App by selecting a job profile and a compute project.

 > **_NOTE:_** This assumes that you have at least one compute project (with credits) associated with your VSC account.